She's a

 plays long and loud,

-the children of indifference
+children of indifference

 dance the same songs,